TainVelasco-Luquez/Bachelor_Thesis/Code/README.md

-# The files follows the same order as in the thesis:
+# The files follows the same order as in the document:

 1. HIassembly.Rmd Is the R markdown file, which contains the code used to download and cleaning up the interactions files for Protein-Protein Interactions (PPI), Mebolic-Signaling interactions (MetaboSignal) and regulatory interactions.
 This file also render the conversion to Entrez gene ID and, finally, the assembly of the brain-specific Human Interactome.
 2. HIassembly.html is the html version of the HIassembly file, in which the code and substantial explanations for each step is present in an interactive file.